Kidney transplantation, otherwise called a renal transplant or kidney transplant procedure is

 ● Turkish delight, as the name suggests, can be a really sweet delight for tourists.
 It is made from sugar, starch and just about any fruit or aroma imaginable, including walnuts, hazelnuts, pistachios, dates, lemon, orange, rosewater and many others.
 Turkish delight is usually served with coffee and it became popular all around the world, including in the Balkans region and as far as Brazil and North America.

-● Malignant hypertension
+● Malicious hypertension

 ● Diabetes mellitus

-● Polycystic kidney disease
+● Polycystic kidney illness

 5 to 7 days